Enforcing your association’s governing documents is a challenging task.

 Newsletters.
 If you’re seeing an increase in a particular violation throughout the community, utilize communication tools to educate homeowners on the issue.
 I believe that the cases where an owner intentionally violates the rules are rare.
 Most of the time, noncompliance is due to a lack of understanding.

 Town halls.
 In the spirit of trying to create community, face-to-face communication is critical to the overall mix.
 If the board is seeing an increase in neighbor-to-neighbor issues or a spike in noncompliance, hold a town hall meeting and talk it through.
 This will engage your residents in finding a solution and create some responsibility in solving the problems.
+A good HOA Manager should facilitate a town hall meeting so it doesn’t become personal.

 In the spirit of trying to create community, face-to-face communication is critical to the overall mix.